edgeworx/docs/content/en/docs/guides/deploy.md

 ![Deploy App](/images/edgeworx-cloud-custom-app-deployment.png)

-The Darcy Cloud will tell you if you have any issues with your YAML file or your app deployment.
-It will also tell you if your Darcy AI application was deployed successfully.
-You can then check the status of your application using the Darcy Cloud.
+The Edgeworx Cloud will tell you if you have any issues with your YAML file or your app deployment.
+It will also tell you if your Edgeworx application was deployed successfully.
+You can then check the status of your application using the Edgeworx Cloud.

-## Use your Darcy AI application
+## Use your Edgeworx application

-When your Darcy AI application has successfully been deployed to your devices, you will see the status `running` in your Darcy Cloud UI.
+When your Edgeworx application has successfully been deployed to your devices, you will see the status `running` in your Edgeworx Cloud UI.

 You have accomplished a great amount at this point.
 Congratulations!
-You have developed a Darcy AI application and tested it with your IDE and local development environment.
+You have developed a Edgeworx AI application and tested it with your IDE and local development environment.
 You have packaged your application for a variety of target devices.
-And you have made a deployment YAML file and used the Darcy Cloud to deploy and manage your Darcy AI application.
+And you have made a deployment YAML file and used the Edgeworx Cloud to deploy and manage your Edgeworx application.

 ## Next steps
 <!-- TODO reword this below and add valid link-->
-Now that you have all of these foundation Darcy AI developer skills, you are ready to build full solutions.
-Follow the guide to [Extend Darcy](https://edgeworx.io) to build an app for your use case.
+Now that you have all of these foundation Edgeworx developer skills, you are ready to build full solutions.
+Follow the guide to [Extend Edgeworx](https://edgeworx.io) to build an app for your use case.